 What Storm?
 How to Take Advantage of Today’s Calm Seas

 Just about a year ago, we shared a few ways small businesses could manage the volatile freight market in order to stay ahead of their competition.
-A lot has changed in a year—port congestion is approaching negligible, factories in Asia are back to nearly full capacity, and for most, things look a lot like 2019.
+A lot has changed in a year—port congestion is approaching negligible, factories in Asia are back to nearly full capacity, and for most, global logistics are looking a lot like 2019.

 That doesn’t mean it’s time to sit back and put your supply chain on autopilot, however.
 On the contrary, this is the opportune time to invest and assess if you have the right partners, tech stack and internal processes to handle whatever comes next.
 We can’t say when the next ocean vessel may block a major canal, can we?